Execeptions are used to handle greaceful errors and unexpected condtions at rntime.

-Julia provides following keywords to handle exceptions
+Julia provides the following keywords to handle exceptions

 • try